limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 File found: /research.php - 200
 ```

-`dirbuster` found the same two pages - `/about.php` and `/research.php`.
+`dirbuster` finds the same two pages — `/about.php` and `/research.php`.

-Navigating to `/?file=about.php`, I noticed that the content of `/about.php` appeared twice before the content of `/index.php`.
+I notice the content of `/about.php` appears twice before the content of `/index.php` when I navigate to `/?file=about.php`.

 OK.
-Now I'm positive there is a LFI vulnerability with the `file` parameter.
+Now, I'm positive there is LFI vulnerability with the `file` parameter.

 ### Mapping of DocumentRoot

-I've tried the following common LFI attacks with no success:
+I try the following common LFI attacks with no success:

 * `/etc/passwd`
 * `/var/log/apache2/access.log`